ycas/ycas.github.io/ycas/content/post/YLCPShows.md

 ---
 The York County Astronomical Society, celebrating 17 years offering planetarium programs to the public, now offering Saturday evening programs for older family members at the York Learning Center Planetarium.

-### Saturday October 21, 2023
+### Saturday December 2, 2023
 * 7:00PM - **Forward!
 To the Moon**<br>
 * 7:40PM - **StarWatch**<br>
-* 8:20PM - **Two Small Pieces of Glass**<br>
+* 8:20PM - **Comets and Discovery**<br>

 The planetarium is located in the **York Learning Center at 301 East 6th Avenue, York PA**.

-Admission is $1.00 for every seat in celebration of the 100th anniversary of the first planetarium demonstration in Jena, Germany.
+Admission is $4.00 for adults, $3.00 for children and seniors.
+Admission to any second or third show is $1.00 each.
 Cash and most credit and debit cards are accepted.

 Private show reservations are available for $40 for a 45 minute program for up to 60 people.